Collaboration is the Key for Ensuring Federal Agencies and Contractors Meet Fiscal Year End Goals

 With the calendar now turned to August 2018, rules have changed with regard to many types of procurements.
 Agencies may now issue sole source contracts and modifications without requiring certified cost or pricing data for actions below $2 million.
 This increased threshold should enable expedited contract modifications.
 This presents an opportunity for contractors and their clients to add on scope or add on a nice-to-have feature to a product without as much effort.

 Increases to the micro-purchase and simplified acquisition thresholds also are opportunities for agencies to spend FYE budgets without as much process as previously necessary.
 It’s important to keep in mind that all agency spending is cut off by the middle of September.
 So, you’re going to need to act quickly for FY 2018 dollars.
-For more information on the threshold increases, please see our previous blog post, here.

 Throughout the year, contractors should ensure that all products and services being provided are up-to-date, prepared to begin work immediately, have capable resources available, and have their GSA schedules and past performance aligned with agency goals.
 To get the most out of the relationship with your agency, contractors should focus on several key areas: